Author Archives: admin

 Elevation gain: 1780 ft

-This, along with the two San Francisco rides and the Monterey Bike Trail, is easy enough that it can easily be done by a non-cyclist on a rental cruiser.
-The appeal is entirely in the scenery—you’re riding through some of the greatest redwood forests left on earth.
-It’s not my favorite Redwoods ride—that would be Big Basin (at least before it burned), which in addition to Redwoods has wonderful climbing and descending—but it’s certainly the ride with the biggest, most awe-inspiring trees.
-(There is a list of Redwood rides on the Best of the Best page.)
+This is one of the few rides in Bestrides that is easy enough to be easily be done by a non-cyclist on a rental cruiser (for the others, see the list of flat rides in the Best Of the Best page).
+Here the appeal is entirely in the scenery—you’re riding through some of the greatest redwood forests left on earth.
+It’s not my favorite Redwoods ride—that would be Big Basin (at least before Big Basin burned), which in addition to Redwoods has wonderful climbing and descending—but it’s certainly the ride with the biggest, most awe-inspiring trees.
+(There is a list of Redwood rides on the Best of the Best page too.)
 It’s in Humboldt Redwoods State Park, but the car traffic isn’t bad—since the Avenue is paralleled by the main highway just a stone’s throw to the west, all through traffic is diverted and you’ll share the road with the few cars hip enough to linger.
 If you want to make the ride longer or harder, there is good riding on either end (see Adding Miles).
 Continue reading

 Indian Valley